datalad-handbook/book/docs/usecases/REMoDNaV.rst

 which requires updates in his software package, and more recomputations.

-The Datalad World
+The DataLad World
 ^^^^^^^^^^^^^^^^^
-Steve sets up a datalad dataset and calls it ``algorithm-paper``.
+Steve sets up a DataLad dataset and calls it ``algorithm-paper``.
 In this dataset, he creates several subdirectories to collate everything that is relevant for the manuscript: Data, code, a manuscript backbone without results.
-``code/`` contains a Python script that he uses for validation analyses, and prior to computing results, the script attempts to download the data should the files need to be obtained using Datalads Python API.
+``code/`` contains a Python script that he uses for validation analyses, and prior to computing results, the script attempts to download the data should the files need to be obtained using DataLads Python API.
-``data/`` contains a seperate datalad subdataset for every dataset he uses.
-An ``algorithm/`` directory is a datalad dataset containing a clone of his software repository, and within it, in the directory ``test/data``, are additional datalad subdatasets that contain the data he used for testing.
+``data/`` contains a seperate DataLad subdataset for every dataset he uses.
+An ``algorithm/`` directory is a DataLad dataset containing a clone of his software repository, and within it, in the directory ``test/data``, are additional DataLad subdatasets that contain the data he used for testing.
-Lastly, the Datalad superdataset contains a ``LaTeX`` ``.tex`` file with the text of the manuscript.
+Lastly, the DataLad superdataset contains a ``LaTeX`` ``.tex`` file with the text of the manuscript.
 When everything is set up, a single command line call triggers (optional) data retrieval from Github repositories the data sets were published to, computation of results and figures, automatic embedding of results and figures into his manuscript upon computation, and PDF compiling.
-When he notices the error in his script, his manuscript is recompiled and updated in under five minutes, and when he learns about the data error, he updates the respective datalad dataset to the fixed state while preserving the history of the data repository.
+When he notices the error in his script, his manuscript is recompiled and updated in under five minutes, and when he learns about the data error, he updates the respective DataLad dataset to the fixed state while preserving the history of the data repository.